 I mentioned the above as peppers are liked by many, but do your research on them, which will come as you get into them.

-Place the corned beef in a pressure cooker, add some water, maybe 2 cups, or a couple of cans of beef broth.
-Place the lid back on.
+Place the corned beef in a pressure cooker, add some water, maybe 2 cups, or a couple of cans of beef broth. place the lid back on.

-When you place the pressure cooker on a burner to cook, the cover has a small hole in its center, a small metal unit with a metal pet is placed in the hole.
-This little unit regulates the steam in the pressure cooker, so the steam doesn’t build up too much.
+When you place the pressure cooker on a burner to cook, the cover has a small hole in its center, a small metal unit with a metal pet is placed in the hole; this little unit regulates the steam in the pressure cooker, so the steam doesn’t build up too much.

 Cook for 1 hour, maybe 50 minutes if 1 hour gets the meat overcooked.

 Caution: make sure all the steam is out of the pressure cooker before removing the lid.

-Placed the cooked potatoes and cabbage in the pressure cooker with the corned beef, let soak some.
+Placed the cooked potatoes and cabbage in the pressure cooker with the corned beef, and let soak some.
 The juice of the corned beef is what makes the cabbage and potatoes taste so good, along with that great-tasting corned beef.

-Prepare them for cooking, then place them in a pan with some water, add salt, pepper, and some garlic butter or plain butter.
+Prepare them for cooking, then Place them in a pan with some water, add salt, pepper, and some garlic butter or plain butter.

 For fresh frozen peas, just open the package, place in a bowl, sprinkle with salt and pepper, ad butter, cover with saran wrap, cook in the microwave, don’t overcook.

-For Brussels Sprout Cooking
+For Brussels sprout cooking:

-Place in a pan with water, ad salt, and pepper, with some butter, cook until done, don’t overcook.
+Place in a pan with water, ad salt and pepper, with some butter, and cook until done, don’t overcook.

-Preparing Cabbage for Cooking or as Coleslaw
+Preparing cabbage for cooking or as coleslaw

-Chop up some cabbage and put in a frying pan, add some bacon grease, stir and cook a few minutes.
+Chop up some cabbage and put it in a frying pan; add some bacon grease, stir and cook for a few minutes.
 Then put the cabbage in a pan and add some chicken broth.

-Don’t overcook; Chinese restaurants cook their Vegetables to a point when they’re tender, but not overcooked.
+Don’t overcook; Chinese restaurants cook their Vegetables to a point when they’re tender but not overcooked.

 Cabbage can be cooked in water in a pan on the stove; season to taste.

-Harries Hofbrau, there’s 3, 150th avenue below San Leandro, San Jose, and San Francisco.
+Harries Hofbrau, there’s 3 150th avenue below San Leandro, San Jose, and San Francisco.
 They have excellent coleslaw and Corned Beef, plus other great food; if you want a treat, visit Harries Hofbrau.

-Place the carrots in a pan with some water, add salt, pepper, and some garlic butter or butter.
-Cook until done, don’t overcook.
+Place the carrots in a pan with some water, and add salt, pepper, and some garlic butter or butter.

 Carrots salad is yummy.

-Salt, pepper, and butter are good flavoring items.
-Check recipes for other spices and ways to cook zucchini squash.
+Salt, pepper, and butter are good flavoring items; check recipes for other spices and ways to cook zucchini squash.

 A few years ago, I’d have my daughter buy some zucchini, say around 12, maybe 6 or 8 inches long.
-Rinsed, I’d cut a little off the ends and slice the squash in 3 quarter inch pieces.

-Place the cut squash into 3 different Corning Ware microwaved large bowls.
+Rinsed, I’d cut a little off the ends and slice the squash into 3 quarter-inch pieces, and place the cut squash into 3 different Corning Ware microwaved large bowls.

-Season with salt, pepper, and a tablespoon or 2 of garlic butter or butter.
+Season with salt, pepper, and a tablespoon or 2 of garlic butter or butter,

 When I wanted to eat the contents of one of the bowls, I’d place the bowl in the microwaved until it was done.
 Don’t overcook.